yushan26/rules_go/README.rst

 Users have reported success on several other platforms, but the rules are only tested on those listed above.

-Note: The latest version of these rules (v0.28.0) requires Bazel ≥ 4.0.0 to work.
+Note: Since version v0.30.0, rules_go requires Bazel ≥ 4.2.1 to work.

 The ``master`` branch is only guaranteed to work with the latest version of Bazel.